cristinabarr/ITC110_HW_2.29.2016/README.md

 7.)
 An existing file opened in write mode is erased and completely overwritten. <br>
 8.)
 The read() method returns the file's entire contents as a single string value.
 The readlines() method returns a list of strings, where each string is a line from the file's contents. <br>
 9.)
 A shelf value is like a dictionary values; it has keys and values, along with keys() and values() methods that work similarly to the dictionary methods of the same names.<br>

+Multiclipboard program added to this repo as a .py file.